How to Get the Best Last-Minute Travel Deals

 Impulsive travel may sound expensive, but it’s certainly doable on a budget.
-Whether you’re searching for flights, cruises, or hotels, here’s what to know when you’re booking just a few days or weeks out.
+Whether you’re searching for deals on last minute flights, cruises, or hotels, here’s what to know when you’re booking just a few days or weeks out.

 For the uninitiated, choosing the right time to book travel can feel like one of life’s great mysteries.
 Indeed, prices are constantly moving up and down—and those changes can make or break your travel budget.
 Happily, for those inclined toward more impulsive last-minute trips, a little savvy can go a long way in not busting your budget.